pattonsgirl/CS3900-AppSoftwareDev/syllabus.md

 | Retrospective  | 10%  |   |  |

 The grading scale for the course is [90-100] A; [80-90) B; [70-80) C; [60-69) D; [0-60) F.

-TODO: is there a want for midterm / final exam?
-Should presentation component be looped into project?

 ### Assignment Requirements